H.M. Pulham, Esquire

 Genre: Fiction

-Through the first-person narrative, Marquand gives us a bittersweet deep dive into the life of Pulham, an upper-class gentleman in early 20th century Boston.
-We know his thoughts as he struggles to meet the expectations of his family and his social class while attempting to pursue the people and vocations he loves.
+Told through a first-person narrative, the novel offers a bittersweet deep dive into the life of Pulham, an upper-class gentleman in early 20th century Boston.
+We know his thoughts as he struggles to reconcile the expectations of his family and his social class with his pursuit of the people and vocations he loves.
 They don’t always mix well, and Pullham must often choose between others’ expectations and his own wants.

 The reader will see things that Pulham’s naïve nature won’t let him see.
-Marquand remarkably portrays other characters close to Pullham who are experiencing similar conflicts as he, but Pulham may not recognize it.
+Although other characters close to Pullham are experiencing similar conflicts, he may not recognize the parallels.
 Marquand pulls it all together in the final chapter in a clever and effective way.

 This is an immersion into a single character and his parochial perspective.
-If you don’t mind that, H.M.
-Pulham, Esquire, is a story worth reading.
+And that is the draw of H.M.
+Pulham, Esquire.

 Sources For This Book